-As most other software packages, Mari can sometimes experience slow performance.
-Whilst often this is related to graphics cards being overloaded with projects of immense sizes, there are some other cases and reasons for slow performance that the user can address before changing hardware.
-This article covers some of these cases and offers troubleshooting suggestions.
+It has been noted that Mari can sometimes experience slower than expected performance.
+Whilst often this is related to the graphics card being overloaded with projects of large sizes, there are some other cases and reasons for slow performance that the user can address before changing hardware.
+This article will aim to cover some of these cases and offers troubleshooting suggestions.

 - Your project contains multiple objects

-Mari is optimised to work on one object only.
-Having multiple objects in your project (regardless of visibility) will cause performance penalties.
+Mari is optimised to work on a single object.
+Having multiple objects in your project (regardless of visibility) can cause performance penalties.
 These penalties will increase with the amounts of objects in your scene.

 - Your project is not using resources efficiently

-If you are working using many Layers, it is recommended to cache "finished layers".
+If you are using many Layers, it is recommended to cache these "finished layers".

 Make sure that you are using resolutions and bit depths in an efficient way.
-If you are painting 8 bit textures, you can use an 8 bit paint buffer.
+If you are painting - bit textures, you can use an 8-bit paint buffer.
 Make sure however, that your Paint buffer and Virtual Texture Atlas are never set to lower bit depth than the layer you are painting on.

 Additional performance optimisation suggestion can be found under the following article: Q100188: Optimising your Mari projects for best performance

 - Slow viewport navigation